Sampling effects and measurement overlap can bias the inference of neuronal avalanches: Supplementary Information

+Hence, the standard deviation of the rings vanishes as $d \to \infty$; far away rings do contribute to the electrode, but they do not add to the variance of the signal.
+During the avalanche detection, the start or end of an avalanche is given by a threshold crossing.
+In a signal with more variance, more threshold crossing will occur, possibly leading to different avalanche statistics.
+As we showed, far-away neurons that are uncorrelated increase the mean, but they do not increase the variance, and, thus, do not lead to more (or less) threshold crossings.
+Notwithstanding, this reasoning only holds for uncorrelated neurons.
+If $x_i$ are correlated, also far-away neurons could contribute to the variance.
+Although we think that is not the main cause for the coarse-sampling effect (cf.~Fig~\ref{fig:supp_gamma_gaus_comparison}), we want to stress the limited range of electrodes for future work.

+For a population of neurons receiving (un-) correlated synaptic input, the distance dependence of the LFP signal is studied in much more detail in Ref.~\cite{Linden2011}.
+Together with the above reasoning, this work highlights another possible source of sampling bias (which also affects our model electrodes): Because closer-to-critical dynamic states typically feature more correlated activity than subcritical states, the effective distance-dependence of an electrode is also affected by the dynamic state that is being recorded.

-Thus, in order to determine criticality under coarse-sampling, the experimental set-up must combine i) a large $d_{\rm E}$, ii) a narrow electrode field-of-view (large $\gamma$) and iii) systems with different dynamic states.
-This can potentially then be used to qualitatively compare the distance to criticality between the systems.
-Not only is this much more limited than what is possible with sub-sampled data~\cite{Wilting2018, Wilting2019, Levina2017}, but the lack of the cut-off is not observed in experimental data of coarse-sampled recordings \Dash which indicate that electrodes typically have a large field-of-view, and that our assumption of $\gamma=1$ is adequate.
+To conclude this section, we want to sketch an idealized experimental set-up: in order to determine criticality under coarse-sampling, the set-up should combine i) a large distance between electrodes $d_{\rm E}$, ii) a narrow electrode field-of-view (large $\gamma$) and, ideally, iii) systems to calibrate with, which feature different dynamic states.
+This could potentially be used to qualitatively compare the distance to criticality between the systems.
+However, not only is this much more limited than what is possible with spike data~\cite{Wilting2018, Wilting2019, Levina2017}, but the cut-off is a characteristic and ubiquitous feature commonly observed in experimental data of coarse-sampled recordings~\cite{Beggs2003,Gireesh2008}.
+This indicates that electrodes typically have a large field-of-view, and motivated our modeling assumption of $\gamma=1$.